JCalderan/xebicon2019-spinnaker-handson/part3/exercice1/README.md

 4. Save the pipeline
 5. Run the pipeline

-You can navigate to the infrastructure and check the new replicaset created by this deployment
+You can navigate to the infrastructure and check the new replicaset created by this pipeline

+You can notice the previous replicaset is disabled and the pods are still running